hasura/docs-community-tracker/README.md

 This script is designed to aggregate all community-related issues into a single actionable list where we can keep internal notes and not duplicate our efforts.
 It works by:

-- Fetching new issues and discussions from `hasura` GitHub repos
+- Fetching new issues and discussions from [specified `hasura` GitHub repos](https://github.com/hasura/docs-community-tracker/blob/main/src/constants.ts#L1-L3)
+- Fetching new threads from [selected channels](https://github.com/hasura/docs-community-tracker/blob/main/src/constants.ts#L7-L9) in Discord
 - Taking the body of the issue or discussion and parsing it through an OpenAI model to summarize it succinctly
 - Performing an ETL job via a service account to log this into a spreadsheet available to everyone in the org

-The hope is to eventually include Discord threads and — if there's value — pipe this into the `hasura/docs-services` repository for use in the dashboard and with PromptQL.

 ## Usage

 Hasura employees can access the file containing the values generated from this script [here](https://docs.google.com/spreadsheets/d/13tgD0IGwQm5W-98fPvEW9pEa28qyvQX8Vc_xUI8SwQM/edit?usp=sharing).

 This runs each hour on the hour via a GitHub Action.
-If you want to run the script locally, follow these steps:
+If you want to run the script locally, follow the steps below.

+## Development

 ### Step 1.
 Clone the repo